marafiq/adnanrafiq/blog/what-why-how-of-adapter-pattern-in-csharp/index.md

     Adapter ..|> Adaptee
     WeatherStats *-- WeatherMood
 ```

+### Weather Service Adapter

+A weather service adapter is a generic example when application integrates with other web services.
+Implementation is below:

 ```csharp title="An example implementation of an Adapter Pattern."
 //MVC controller returning weather update view - controller is acting as Client